ossia/score-docs/docs/quick-start/working-with-devices.md

 ![Adding a device to *score* project]({{ site.img }}/quick-start/working-with-devices/add-device.gif "Adding a device to *score* project")

-> Remember you can at any time edit the settings of your device using right-click, then select `Edit` from the contextual menu
+> Remember you can at any time edit the settings of your device using right-click, then selecting `Edit` from the contextual menu

-*Score* currently support the following devices types:
+*Score* currently supports the following devices types:

 {% include devices-table.md %}